 Within seconds of trying to “relax” at one of these same-same bars along the beach, Master J starts eating sand and the older kids have befriended some of the local street sellers who are trying to adorn them in friendship bands.
 Even one of the young girls, who spoke excellent English for about an eight-year-old, tells me “ma’am I wouldn’t leave your bag there” – just the baby supplies sitting in the bottom of the stroller about a metre away from our seats.

-We forlornly head back past the massage parlours and casinos to our less than average hotel.
+We forlornly head back past the massage parlours and casinos to our less than average hotel and rock hard beds.